 Early weaning offers many advantages.
 Weaned lambs are very efficient

-feed converters.
-It is more efficient to feed grain to lambs than ewes because
+converters of feed to lean tissue.
+It is usually more efficient to feed grain to lambs than ewes because

 lambs will convert feed to gain more efficiently than the ewes

 can convert the feed to milk to lamb gain.
 Early weaning eases

 the lactation stress of high-producing ewes.
 It allows ewes to

 return to breeding condition earlier, which is essential for accelerated